 Monitor domain authority

 Domain authority (DA) is a metric developed by Moz to determine how likely a site is to rank in SERPs.
 High-quality and reputable sites have a higher DA score.
-A website’s backlink profile most significantly impacts DA, so tracking your DA score over time can be a good indication of your link-building activity and whether it has positively affected your organic performance.
+A website’s backlink profile most significantly impacts this metric, so track your DA score over time to gauge your link-building activity and whether it has positively affected your organic performance.

 Diagnose site health

-Site health refers to your site’s performance across the structure, speed, security, and technical SEO elements.
-You can measure site health using Google Lighthouse or an SEO tool like Semrush or Ahrefs.
-Check site health to understand your site’s technical performance and spot any potential concerns or identify technical aspects that need fine-tuning.
+Site health refers to your site’s performance across structure, speed, security, and technical SEO elements.
+You can measure it using Google Lighthouse or an SEO tool like Semrush or Ahrefs.
+Check site health to understand your site’s technical performance, spot any potential concerns, and uncover technical aspects that need fine-tuning.

-You have a variety of metrics to choose from to measure SEO performance.
-The ones you choose will depend on your goals, priorities, and strategy.
+You have a variety of metrics to choose from to measure SEO performance, depending on your goals, priorities, and strategy.
 However, the above metrics are a good starting point to gain a basic understanding of your SEO performance.

 Part 4: Popular SEO tools